VikasSaxena2204/I-Showcase/README.md

 ## Introduction

-I-showcase is a single-page application built with React.js, providing a comprehensive overview of my skills, experience, and achievements as a front-end developer.
+I-showcase is a single-page application built with React.js.
+It provides a comprehensive overview of my skills, experience, and achievements as a front-end developer.
 It is a central hub for potential collaborators, employers, and clients to view my work, explore my skills, and get in touch.

 ## Features